-6. Were Coalitions Program funds used to develop, create, and/or launch prerecorded trainings during the current reporting period?
+7. Were Coalitions Program funds used to develop, create, and/or launch prerecorded trainings during the current reporting period?

 Select "yes" if Coalitions Program funds were used to develop, create, and/or launch prerecorded trainings during the 6-month reporting period.
 If a grantee indicates yes, it will prompt follow-up questions to provide more details on these trainings.
+For example: a webinar about the state victim compensation process, that is posted on SC website would be reported here.

-7. Number of pre-recorded trainings
+8. Number of pre-recorded trainings

-Report the number of pre-recorded trainings developed, created, and/or launched with Coalitions Program funds during current reporting period.
+Report the number of pre-recorded trainings developed, created, and/or launched with

+Coalitions Program funds during current reporting period.

-8. Describe the target audience and content of the pre-recorded trainings supported with Coalitions Program funds during the current reporting period.
+9. Describe the target audience and content of the pre-recorded trainings supported with Coalitions Program funds during the current reporting period.